SalesforceCommerceCloud/sfcc-sample-apps/README.md

 # Commerce Storefront Sample Application &middot; [![CircleCI][circleci-image]][circleci-url]

+Use our storefront sample application to learn how to build amazing commerce experiences with the latest Commerce Platform technologies.

+## What is this?

 The Commerce Storefront Sample Application demonstrates how to build a storefront experience using our latest Commerce Platform innovations.
 Using this sample app, developers can quickly learn how to build apps with the Lightning Web Components `(LWC)`, `Commerce Cloud NodeJS SDK`, `GraphQL`, and `Salesforce Commerce APIs`.
 The Sample Application shows an implementation of a product detail page, product list page, and homepage - which will help development teams quickly understand how to use these technologies and begin their own journey of building amazing commerce experiences.

 > Note: This implementation is NOT a full-fledged e-commerce storefront and is not intended to be used as one.

+Visit the [Commerce Cloud Developer Center](https://developer.commercecloud.com/) to learn more about Salesforce B2C Commerce.
+The developer center has API documentation, getting started guides, community forums, and more.

 ## Legal Notice